Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 optional Allows defining field data types, captions, and multilevel hierarchies, grouping fields under separate dimensions, and setting other view configurations of hierarchies.

-It can be either an inline MappingObject or a URL to a JSON file with mapping.
-See an example on JSFiddle.
+It can be either an inline MappingObject or a URL to a JSON file with mapping Live example.

 subquery